jinsonvarghese/Cybersecurity/Docker/OWTF/README.md

 + If you want to run the container in the background, the detach switch, i.e. **-d** needs to be provided in the run command.
 + If a container is running in the background and you want to bring it to the foreground, run **docker ps -a** to get the container ID.
 Then, run **docker attach {{CONTAINER ID}}** to bring it to the foreground and see the container's activity.
-+ To dettach or put the container back in the background, press CTRL+P followed by CTRL+Q.
++ To detach or put the container back in the background, press CTRL+P followed by CTRL+Q.